tendersearls/tldr/README.md

         --fail-fast                  Stop running tests as soon as one fails -n, --name PATTERN               One or more names or /pattern/ of tests to run (like: foo_test, /foo_.*/, Foo#foo_test) -s, --seed SEED                  Seed for randomization
-        --workers WORKERS            Number of parallel workers (Default: 8, the number of CPU cores) --helper HELPER              Path to a test helper to load before any tests (Default: "test/helper.rb") --skip-test-helper           Don't try loading a test helper before the tests --prepend PATH               Prepend one or more paths to run first (Default: your most recently modified test)
+        --workers WORKERS            Number of parallel workers (Default: your processor count (8), 1 if a seed is set) --helper HELPER              Path to a test helper to load before any tests (Default: "test/helper.rb") --skip-test-helper           Don't try loading a test helper before the tests --prepend PATH               Prepend one or more paths to run first (Default: your most recently modified test)